Archibald Yell

 Archibald Yell (August 9, 1797 – February 23, 1847) was an American politician and lawyer who served as the U.S. representative from Arkansas from 1836 to 1839, and 1845 to 1846.
 He was the second governor of Arkansas, serving from 1840 to 1844.
-Yell was killed in action at the Battle of Buena Vista on February 23, 1847.
+Yell was killed in action during the Mexican-American War at the Battle of Buena Vista on February 23, 1847.

 Early life

 Yell was likely born in Kentucky or Tennessee, although his headstone lists North Carolina as his birthplace.
-His family first settled in Jefferson County in the eastern part of the state, then moved to Rutherford in Middle Tennessee, and finally settled in Bedford County to the south.
+His family first settled in Jefferson County in East Tennessee, then moved to Rutherford County in Middle Tennessee, and finally settled in Bedford County to the south.
 As a youth, Yell participated in the Creek War, serving in 1813 and early 1814 under General Andrew Jackson.
 In 1814 and 1815, during the War of 1812, he served with Jackson in Louisiana, including in the Battle of New Orleans.
 He returned to Tennessee, and read law as a legal apprentice.
 He was admitted to the bar in Fayetteville, Tennessee.
 In 1818, he joined Jackson's army during the First Seminole War in Florida.
 He was active in freemasonry, and was the Grand Master of the Tennessee Lodge in 1830.

 By 1840, Yell owned 800 acres of land and 8 slaves.